rachelkhoriander/tech-task/tutorial/auth_with_github.md

 An access token is a piece of data that accompanies a request to a server and is verified for authenticity before the server responds to the request.
 The third-party application provides a key, or _secret_, along with the token to allow the server to decode and verify it.
 Without the correct secret, the token is useless.

-## Registering Your Application with GitHub
+## Registering the Application with GitHub

 Before you can use GitHub authentication for your web application, you must first register it with GitHub.
 You can register your app under your personal account or under any organization to which you have administrative access.